Nationalism, What It Means and Its History

 Nationalism is a system created by people who believe their nation is superior to all others.
 Most often, this sense of superiority has its roots in a shared ethnicity.

-Other countries build it around a shared language, religion, culture, or set of social values.
+Other countries build nationalism around a shared language, religion, culture, or set of social values.
 The nation emphasizes shared symbols, folklore, and mythology.
 Shared music, literature, and sports may further strengthen nationalism.

 Because they believe in the superiority of their shared attribute, nationalists often stereotype different ethnic, religious, or cultural groups.
 The resultant prejudice keeps their nation unified.
 Intolerance can lead to a desire to rid the country of those deemed as "different."
 In an extreme form, it can lead to ethnic cleansing and genocide.

 Nationalists work toward a self-governing state.
 Their government controls aspects of the economy to promote the nation’s self-interest.